katadjina/Booking_App/README.md

 ## **Tech used: ASP.NET MVC + Microsoft SQL Server**
 ### **Project description: The tool allows users to browse/ add/ book and rate accommodation**

+## Project Structure
+The project follows a standard ASP.NET 6 structure.
+Here's an overview of the important files and folders:

+Controllers/: Contains the controller classes for handling HTTP requests.
+Models/: Includes the model classes representing data entities.
+Views/: Holds the Razor views for rendering HTML. appsettings.json: Configuration file for application settings.
+Startup.cs: Configuration and initialization of the application.
+YourDbContext.cs: The database context class for SQLite.

 Features
 Browse and search for available services.
 View detailed information about each service, including descriptions, prices, and availability.